Abby Rao Sizzles In White Mesh Teddy On Instagram

 Abby Rao has been putting her incredible physique on display in her latest Instagram updates and kept it rolling with a new lingerie snap that’s likely to catch many of her 1.1 million followers’ attention.
-The Instagram post had three photos in the series and the bombshell rocked a white mesh teddy that flattered her figure.
+The new post had three photos in the series, where the bombshell rocked a white mesh teddy that flattered her figure.

-In the first photo, Abby sat with body facing the camera straight-on and her hands by her shoulders as she gazed into the distance to her left.
+In the first of the new Instagram photos, Abby sat with her body facing the camera straight-on and her hands by her shoulders as she gazed into the distance to her left.

-The teddy had thin straps and a corset-inspired design for the bra portion and it was somewhat see-through in the light.
-There were two seams on the front that extended from her chest down to the bottom which helped to emphasize her small waist.
-Plus, it featured a high cut on the sides that left her hips bare, although much of the attention was on her cleavage.
+The teddy had thin straps and a corset-inspired design for the bra portion and had a slight see-through design in the light.
+There were two seams on the front that extended from her chest down to the bottom, helping emphasize her small waist.
+It also featured a high cut on the sides that left her hips bare, although much of the attention was on her cleavage.

-The blonde wore her hair down and accessorized with a Louis Vuitton scarf on her head which was white with the iconic logo in black, plus a gold-and-silver drawing of a purse that peeked through.
+The blonde wore her hair down and accessorized with a white Louis Vuitton scarf on her head with the iconic logo in black, plus a gold-and-silver drawing of a purse that peeked through.

 Abby’s makeup application included blush, pink lipstick, silver eyeshadow, and long lashes.
-Her accessories were hard to miss thanks to her pose as she rocked a charm necklace and several glittering rings.
+Her accessories were hard to miss, thanks to her pose, as she rocked a charm necklace and several glittering rings.

-The second photo was similar except the model gazed directly at the camera with a coy expression on her face.
+The second photo was similar, except the model gazed directly at the camera with a coy expression on her face.

-The final part of the post was a short video clip that showed her tilting her head to the left and closing her eyes while moving her hands out towards her shoulders.
+The final part was a short video clip that showed her tilting her head to the left and closing her eyes while moving her hands out toward her shoulders.

 Abby’s followers gushed about the new share in the comments section.